calebw2/calebw2.github.io/README.md

 ### Overview and Analysis of the Data

 In the final dataset, there are 22 columns of data, however not all are needed for the model.
-The product name, customer name, well load, and lot number are irrelevant factors so they were dropped.
+The product name, customer name, weld load, and lot number are irrelevant factors so they were dropped.
 Furthermore, some values needed to be adjusted since the target variable is known in the training data but will not be known during practical use, so this must be accounted for.
 Several other categories were dropped because they were only there as indicators for me.

 The date was changed to represent the integer number of day of the year using excel in order to be usable for the model.
 Including the date accounts for ambient temperature changes throughout the year, which seasonally is significant.
 The string version of the date was dropped.

-Furthermore, the kettle that the batch is in as well as the thickener type used were given integer values as well, and the string versions of these data were also dropped; however, this was done in code using pandas after the final table was read, and the values simply replaced in each respective category.
+The kettle that the batch is in as well as the thickener type used were given integer values as well, and the string versions of these data were also dropped; however, this was done in code using pandas after the final table was read, and the values simply replaced in each respective category.

 The final dataset fed into the model consisted of 862 samples with 11 columns.
 The target variable of total base oil percentage was separated.
 This left the data with ten parameters to be considered: